Register to receive a free Minimally Invasive Spinal Implants Market Report Suite for US synopsis and brochure

 While NuVasive continues to expand its presence in various areas of the spinal market, their main focus is in developing minimally invasive spinal implants.
 The XLIF® procedure is one of the company’s best-known products.
 The procedure involves a lateral approach to the patient, rather than an anterior or posterior approach.
 XLIF® provides direct access to the disc space, allowing for complete disc removal and implant insertion.

-Another popular lateral lumbar interbody fusion system is Medtronic’s DLIF®.
-Medtronic closely follows NuVasive as the second-leading competitor in the total MIS market in the United States.
+Another popular lateral lumbar interbody fusion system is Medtronic’s Direct Lateral Interbody Fusion (DLIF®).
+In 2020, Medtronic was the leading competitor in the U.S. MIS implant market.
+Medtronic was the leading competitor in the MIS pedicle screw market and held the second position in the MIS interbody device market due to the companies DLIF®.
 Medtronic’s strong presence in the traditional spine market will continue to augment its share in the MIS market space.

 Globus Medical participates and shows a moderate performance in each of the MIS interbody fusion, pedicle screw, facet fixation and sacroiliac joint fusion segments.
+This company offers the TransContinental® PEEK spacer system and a set of extensive instrumentation for LLIF procedures.
+Globus Medical’s more recent TransContinental®TPS is made from titanium-coated PEEK.
 This aggregate effect leads to their strong presence in the total MIS implant market.

 Stryker manufactures a number of MIS products, including the Xia® cannulated polyaxial screw system, the MANTIS® percutaneous pedicle screw system, the Techtonix® posterior tension band and the Luxor® retractor system.
 Their LLIF product is marketed under the name LITe® and offers less muscle damage than a posterior procedure, as well as, more efficient exposure and closure time due to its smaller necessary incision.